 There's been an average of 30 class actions per year since litigation funding for class actions began around 2000.
 The Federal Court is by far the most used (over 70% of cases historically).
-There's been an increase in Victoria to about 30% since 2020 when contingency fees were allowed.
+There's been an increase in Victoria to about 30% since 2020 when contingency fees were allowed in the form of Group Costs Orders.
 The Federal Court is now about 60%, and there are only a handful of cases in the other courts.